CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

 Criteria for exceptions: Addressing unhoused populations

 - High rates of behavioral health diagnoses: Unhoused individuals often experience disproportionately high rates of mental health and substance use disorders.
-The proposed exceptions aim to improve access to behavioral health services for these vulnerable populations by allowing for more flexible service delivery models.
+The exceptions aim to improve access to behavioral health services for these vulnerable populations by allowing for more flexible service delivery models.

 - Transportation barriers: Lack of reliable transportation is a significant obstacle for many in accessing healthcare, particularly for those without stable housing.
 By allowing services to be provided outside of clinic walls, these exceptions address this critical barrier to care.